 You now hike up a stone path.
 And looking down to the right you can see Glen Nevis Campsite, lots of tiny tents dotted about!

 The path is easy to follow (although I can imagine in snow it would be quite different).
 You reach another bridge after about 30 minutes.
 I stopped here for about 20 minutes to take a few photos haha!

 Even though the route is relatively straightforward I loved having my map with me on the walk.
 It was great to identify where I was on the walk and calculate how long it was taking me.

 Keep following the same path, it takes you up via a switchback route, until it seems to completely flatten out for a small section.
 Great time to catch your breath but not for long!

-About 9.30 am, I reach the lake, it is covered in thick mountain mist so I keep walking.
-The path is now becoming a little bit rockier in places so you need to watch your footing.
+About 9.30 am (an hour and a half into the hike), I reach the lake, it is covered in thick mountain mist so I keep walking.
+The path is now becoming a bit rockier in places so you need to watch your footing.
 And then there’s a small waterfall to cross (maybe this isn’t small when it’s been raining a lot!)

 Still going up!